-Details: Annual salary of kr 1,320,000 commencing from 17 February 2020 plus a cash bonus of up to 20% of base salary (subject to the satisfaction of performance criteria) to be reviewed annually by the Nomination and Remuneration Committee / Company.
+Details: Annual salary of kr 1,320,000 plus a cash bonus of up to 20% of base salary (subject to the satisfaction of performance criteria) to be reviewed annually by the Nomination and Remuneration Committee / Company.
 In addition, the Company will also pay the COO's occupational pension to Collectum under the terms of the benefit of ITP1.